Department Chairperson

 Certificate, University of the Pacific Arthur.
 A Dugoni School of Dentistry, 2016

-Alan W. Budenz
+Alan W Budenz

-Adjunct Professor of Diagnostic Sciences/Biomedical Sciences
+Professor of Biomedical Sciences, Diagnostic Sciences

 B.D.Sc., University of California, San Francisco, 1982